 With St. Patty’s Day coming up on March 17, so will the time honored tradition of overflowing bars ( the irish call them “pubs) and green beer.
 Truth be told it is a lot of fun when done in moderation.
 A little beer.
 Some corn beef and cabbage – and hopefully a lotta laughs.
-So let’s take this time to send out a reminder that drinking green beer is still illegal for those under 21 years of age.
+So let’s take this time to send out a reminder that underage drinking on St. Patrick’s Day is still illegal for those under twenty-one.

 It seems that police around the Main Line, West Chester, Philadelphia, and many other areas throughout Southeastern PA are cracking down on underage drinking just a little bit more each year.
 It would then stand to reason that the big drinking days throughout the year would draw a lot of attention to the young people looking to celebrate.
 And it does.
 So when the kids start to flock to the Erin Pub in Villanova, P.J.
 Whelihans in Blue Bell, and of course the Irish Pub in Philly, as well as all the other spots for big Irish fun along the Erin Express, remember this: